gari-network/gari-sdk/README.md

 ```

 ### getTransactionById
-this method will return only transaction by their id.
+this will return specific transaction by particular id.

 ```js